 |Coverage type||Accident and illness, wellness||Accident-only, accident and illness, wellness|

 |Waiting period||Accidents: Two days Illnesses: 14 days||Accidents: Two days Illnesses: 14 days|

 |Network size||Licensed vets in 49 U.S. states||Any licensed vet in the U.S.|

 Based on our methodology, Lemonade’s bargain premiums, simple policies, and fast claims process make it a great option for pet owners wanting a hassle-free and affordable way to protect their pets.

-We were a little disappointed to see Lemonade separate its exam and office visit coverage into an add-on, however.
-At just an extra $2 to $4 per month, we don’t see why it couldn’t have just been wrapped up into its base policies.
+However, we were a little disappointed to see Lemonade separate its exam and office visit coverage into an add-on.
+At just an extra $2+ per month, we don’t see why they couldn’t have just wrapped it up into its base policies.

 Lemonade’s wellness plan also falls a bit short, offering low reimbursements for only a handful of preventative services.
-For the price, we would have preferred to have more services covered with higher limits or a lower flat-rate plan.
+We would have preferred to have more services covered with higher limits or a lower flat-rate plan for the price.

-Overall, however, between its low premiums, fast claims, and emergency claims hotline, we feel that Lemonade offers the peace of mind of knowing your pet family is protected without digging deep into your wallet or trying to understand complicated insurance jargon.
+Overall, however, between its low premiums and fast claims, we feel that Lemonade offers the peace of mind of knowing that your pet family is protected without digging deep into your wallet or trying to understand complicated insurance jargon.